Systemic Integration of Freedom and Respect, for Blockchains and Other Crypto Projects

 You attached yourself to the corporations, the rule-makers, and the status quo.

-Attaching ourselves to these things unfortunately seems rather effortless in our modern social and political world.
-So, it takes some effort to think in other ways and do different things.
-Yet in changing these patterns of the past, we can attach ourselves to things that more consistently promote our lives and well-being.
-The various patterns that hinder the above mission tend to reflect our damaged and oftentimes disconnected culture.
-In this treatise we’ll explore how these hindrances can be overcome and what particular insights and strategies reflect healed systems, on psychological, interpersonal, organizational, and political levels.
+Attaching ourselves to these things unfortunately seems rather effortless in our modern social and political worlds.
+Some effort is typically needed to think in new ways and do new things.
+Yet the payoffs can be more than commensurate.
+By changing patterns of the past, we can then consistently promote our lives and well-being.
+The systemic processes that hinder the above mission reflect our dysfunctional and oftentimes dissociated culture.
+In this treatise we’ll explore how these processes can be overcome and, further, what particular insights and strategies promote healed systems, on psychological, interpersonal, organizational, and political levels.
 Let’s investigate.

 Organizational Stages and Systemic Influences

+Many cultures naturally arose prior to formal civilization and afterwards, reflecting particular developmental stages.
 Fashioning tools from wood, stone, and bone enabled hunting, fishing, and gathering for sustenance, living from season to season.
 Though hard to fathom now in our age of relatively astounding technological advances, these primitive tools enabled highly similar cycles of life and death to continue for a couple thousand centuries, roughly ten thousand generations of humans.
-Yet, in such a survival orientation, not much long-term thinking and forecasting (let alone innovation) were done.
+Yet, in such a survival orientation, not much long-term thinking and forecasting (let alone innovating) were done.
+Again, the main focus was on surviving, as well as belonging (strength in numbers).

-With the Neolithic period came the advent of domestication and agricultural methods, as well as a new, monumental method to transform society and pass on knowledge and technology: written language.
-As more permanent structures were formed and goods were stockpiled, more values were traded from the wealth that was produced.
-New aspects of reality were discovered and utilized, leading to many advances in civilization, enabling humans to better take care of themselves and each other.
+Then, with the Neolithic period (and a changed climate) came the advent of domestication and agricultural methods, as well as a new, monumental method to transform society and pass on knowledge and technology: written language.
+As more permanent shelters and larger structures were formed and goods were stockpiled, more values were traded from the wealth that was produced.
+Essentially, new aspects of reality were discovered and utilized, which led to many advances in civilization, which enabled the possibility of humans taking better care of themselves and each other.

-However, civilization also brought much discontent and disease.
-On a collective level and in many interpersonal ways, humans were still thinking in terms of win/lose, based on emotions of fear, distrust, and animosity.
-So, they devised and maintained hierarchical organizations to direct, control, and even enslave people, trying to provide stability with fixed roles and scalable procedures.
-Central-planning mentalities thought that they could get more done amidst large and complex operations, from constructing huge pyramids to chartering vast ocean voyages.
+However, civilization also brought much discontent and disease among higher population densities.
+Needless to say, things still weren’t figured out on a collective level.
+In many interpersonal ways, humans continued to think in terms of win/lose dynamics, based on emotions of fear, distrust, and animosity.
+So, they devised and maintained hierarchical organizations to direct, control, and even enslave people, while trying to provide stability with fixed roles and scalable procedures.
+Central-planning mentalities came to the fore, attempting to get more done amidst large and complex operations, from constructing huge pyramids to chartering vast ocean voyages.

 history of the world, i guess

-Coercive strategies have been used in appalling amounts throughout human history and, as we’ll investigate, humans are still using them.
-Below is a quite informative graphic by author Frederick Laloux, from his profound 2014 book, Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness, and his summary article “The Future of Management Is Teal,” which shows the stages of cultural (and psychological) evolution in human organizations:
+Unfortunately, coercive strategies have been used in appalling amounts throughout our species’ existence and, as we’ll investigate, humans are still using them.
+Below is a quite informative graphic by author Frederick Laloux from his profound 2014 book, Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness, and his summary article “The Future of Management Is Teal,” which shows stages of cultural (and psychological) evolution in human organizations:

-We can be thankful for the latest, noncoercive aspects of our cultural evolution in relation to cooperation and value-exchange.
-Hopefully, the coercive aspects will become less appealing.
-The stages and colors in the chart are drawn from the Integral Theory work of Ken Wilber as well as Spiral Dynamics Integral work of Clare Graves, Don Beck, Andrew Cohen, and others.
-Different levels, or stages, are given different colors.
-Within Integral Theory impulsiveness-oriented organizations are Red, and they use division of labor along with command authority (e.g., tribal militias).
-Conformity-oriented organizations are Amber, and they use more stable roles and long-term replicable processes, along with familiar top-down, command-and-control methods, which we’ll be investigating (e.g., governments and public schools).
+We can be very thankful for the noncoercive aspects of our cultural evolution in relation to cooperation and value-exchange throughout these developmental stages.
+And as they progress, coercion tends to become less flagrantly used and less appealing, assuming that more integration occurs.
+The stage descriptions and colors in the chart are from the Integral Theory work of Ken Wilber as well as (with different colors) the Spiral Dynamics Integral work of Clare Graves, Don Beck, and others.
+Different levels, or stages, were given different colors mostly to facilitate ease of remembering.
+Within Integral Theory Red, impulsiveness-oriented organizations use division of labor along with command authority (e.g., tribal militias).
+Amber, conformity-oriented organizations use more stable roles and long-term replicable processes, along with familiar top-down, command-and-control methods, which we’ll be investigating (e.g., governments and their “public” schools).

-The next stage in the organizational process and mindset is given the color of Teal.
-In addition to including the useful (and non-harmful) aspects of prior colors—thus, achieving integration—Teal finally moves beyond, or transcends, the pyramidal models.
-It tends to function as a living organism, as it honors self-management, wholeness, and evolutionary purpose.
+Fortunately, a way out of contradictions and conflicts is actually attainable.
+Humanity’s next developmental stage is given the color Teal.
+While Teal organizations may include various useful and non-harmful aspects of prior stages—thus achieving unbroken integration—they finally move beyond, or transcend, the pyramidal models.
+Such organizations tend to function like a living organism, as they honor self-management, wholeness, and evolutionary purpose.

 We can glean a lot from the aspects of stages leading up to Teal.
-Humans reared in an obedience-to-authority paradigm are prone to trying to control people, or keep them under control.
-Since time immemorial, these stages have been extensively modeled for children as they mature in society, and they often involve emotions of fear, insecurity, distrust, anger, disgust, resentment, along with thoughts and judgments giving rise to antagonism, involving enemy images.
-To understand and empathize with these disturbing elements can enable us to free ourselves and others, so we don’t repeat such costly cycles of the past.
+Humans reared in an obedience-to-authority paradigm are prone to trying to control people, or keeping them under control (including themselves).
+Since time immemorial, these top-down, centralized stages have been extensively modeled for children as they mature in society, and they often involve emotions of fear, insecurity, distrust, anger, disgust, resentment, along with antagonistic thoughts and judgments, giving rise to and reflecting enemy images.
+To understand and empathize with these disturbing elements can enable us to liberate ourselves and others, so we can stop repeating such costly cycles of the past.

-Modern, domination-oriented (Amber) institutions are in our midst mostly because nearly all of us experienced distrustful injunctions as children: “Speak only when spoken to.”
+One big reason that modern, domination-oriented institutions persist is because nearly all of us experienced distrustful injunctions as children, such as: “Speak only when spoken to.”
 “You’re to be seen and not heard.”
 “You should be ashamed of yourself!”
-Children are typically judged implicitly or explicitly as being clumsy, slobbish, disrespectful, out of control, rough, loud, exhausting, depleting, ungrateful, selfish, needy, and so on.
-These judgments tend to flow habitually from past action-reaction cycles; they are the self-fulfilling prophecies of previously sacrificed needs (when adults were themselves children).
+Children are typically judged implicitly or explicitly as being thoughtless, careless, clumsy, slobbish, disrespectful, out of control, rough, loud, exhausting, depleting, ungrateful, selfish, needy, and so on.
+These judgments tend to flow habitually from past cycles of costly actions and costly reactions; they are the self-fulfilling prophecies of previously sacrificed needs (when adults were themselves children).
+Is there a more tragic form of learning happening on the planet?

-Of course, in our culture both children and adults are accused of being selfish, which can be used as a catch-all term for anything related to self-interest.
-The accusation often comes with a desire for a world in which everyone strives to be selfless, or focused mainly on helping others instead of oneself.
+Of course, in our culture both children and adults are accused of being selfish, which can be used as a catch-all term for anything related to self-interest whether or not it sacrifices others’ needs.
+This accusation often comes with a desire for a world in which everyone strives to be selfless, or focused mainly on helping others instead of oneself.

 A mystic is driven by the urge to impress, to cheat, to flatter, to deceive, to force that omnipotent consciousness of others.
 ‘They’ are his only key to reality, he feels that he cannot exist save by harnessing their mysterious power and extorting their unaccountable consent.
 ‘They’ are his only means of perception and, like a blind man who depends on the sight of a dog, he feels he must leash them in order to live.
 To control the consciousness of others becomes his only passion; power-lust is a weed that grows only in the vacant lots of an abandoned mind.